-communicable diseases, including: vaccinating children against major childhood diseases; providing insecticide-treated bed nets, household spraying with insecticides and preventive treatment for malaria in endemic areas; ensuring universal access to TB diagnosis and DOTS-plus, and effective diagnosis and treatment of people with multidrug-resistant TB; preventing HIV transmission through condom use, antiretroviral therapy and harm reduction strategies; avoiding unsafe health care injections; and controlling health care-associated and community-acquired infections.
-Strong health information systems, including surveillance for early detection of outbreaks, are also crucial for identifying, planning and investing in the most appropriate health interventions.
+- 314. There are many proven, evidence-based and cost-effective interventions to combat communicable diseases.
+Most of the global "best buys" are in communicable diseases, including: vaccinating children against major childhood diseases; providing insecticide-treated bed nets, household spraying with insecticides and preventive treatment for malaria in endemic areas; ensuring universal access to TB diagnosis and DOTS-plus, and effective diagnosis and treatment of people with multidrug-resistant TB; preventing HIV transmission through condom use, antiretroviral therapy and harm reduction strategies; avoiding unsafe health care injections; and controlling health care-associated and community-acquired infections.
+Strong health information systems, including surveillance for early detection of outbreaks, are also crucial for identifying, planning and investing in the most appropriate health interventions. - 315.
 Critical factors that affect the full implementation of interventions include: the burden of disease; cost and affordability; political commitment and public acceptance; health system capacity to absorb new products and modes of delivery; access, particularly for reaching populations at higher risk; and public demand and risk perception.
-For example, new vaccines, such as those that protect against cervical cancer, pneumococcal pneumonia and rotavirus diarrhoea, are expensive and may need to be evaluated against effectiveness measures such as cost per DALY averted, which will depend on the price, the burden of disease and public acceptance.
+For example, new vaccines, such as those that protect against cervical cancer, pneumococcal pneumonia and rotavirus diarrhoea, are expensive and may need to be evaluated against effectiveness measures such as cost per DALY averted, which will depend on the price, the burden of disease and public acceptance. - 316.
 Successful interventions require cooperative and integrated efforts across many sectors, such as law enforcement, transport, water and sanitation, food and agriculture and manufacturing, if their effectiveness is to be maximized.
 For instance, many harm reduction programmes that involve providing opiate substitution therapy and needle and syringe exchange require appropriate legal policies and the cooperation of law enforcement agencies.
 Food outbreaks tied to Escherichia coli contamination are best prevented through adequate regulatory and monitoring capacity in the food and agriculture and in the water and sanitation sectors.
 Surveillance and alert and response capacity at points of entry (ports, airports and ground crossings) are essential components of the transport sector, in order to protect against the importation of diseases with outbreak potential.